A Crisis of Faith: Can Morality Exist in an Amoral Society?!

 Perhaps Christianity in itself is amoral because Jesus did not create a religion that one must follow after His death.
 Jesus always pointed to the Father and encouraged his followers to not worship Him but the Father in Heaven.
 Therefore, to create a religion in honor of Jesus and label it such with the expectations that its followers are all moral people is an illusion.
 Particularly considering the atrocities its followers have created against their very own members in His name.
 Therefore to be called a Christian has little to no association with morality or doing good deeds.
 Being labeled a Christian does not make people any moral than a baptism.
 There are millions who claim to be Christians but base on their individual actions the book of Matthew 7:15-20 suggests otherwise.
 Perhaps these 'Christians' are victims of 'Cognitive Dissonance' which psychologists describe as the excessive mental stress and discomfort experienced by individuals who holds two or more contradictory beliefs, ideas, or values at the same time.

 People have lost their faith in God – due to no fault of God himself but the perception of what God is or should be – and their bias comprehension of biblical scripture.
 Perhaps people lost their faith due to the amoral attitudes and behavior demonstrated by so-called Christian leaders.
-Perhaps the movie – Preachers of LA - is an excellent example of how those who claim to be moral leaders are really amoral by nature.
-While the jury is still out on the negative impact this program may have on believers it is no doubt that believers have been negatively affected where their faith is concerned.
+Perhaps televangelists and religious leaders in general who requests billion dollars private jets, mega churches, and billion dollars homes for personal gratifications - and those who preach prosperity messages based on monetary gains are excellent examples of how those who claim to be moral leaders are really narcissistic amoral by nature.
+While the jury is still out on the long term negative impact they may have on believers it is no doubt that believers have been negatively affected where their faith is concerned.
 Perhaps the book of Titus 1:16 best describes these preachers as it states; “They claim to know God, but by their actions they deny him.
-They are detestable, disobedient and unfit for doing anything good” Nevertheless let your faith be based on moral behavior demonstrated by Jesus and not man.
-On the other hand…non belief in Jesus, God, or the Bible does not necessarily make one amoral.
-There are millions of Atheists, Agnostics, who live moral lives greater than those who profess to be Christians.
-Individual actions determine ones status.
+They are detestable, disobedient and unfit for doing anything good”

 If you were given unquestionable proof that neither heaven nor hell existed – no rewards or punishment after death and no afterlife - how would you live your life - moral or amoral?
 We all have free wills to choose and the unbeliever will choose their own paths.
 If one does not believe in a god, a savior, or an afterlife then none of this matters.
 The believer however will find comfort and guidance in the book of Joshua 24:15 as it states: